wp-plugins/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 1.8 =
+* The strings for the products table, added using the shortcode {{products.cart}} in email templates have been added to the .pot, .po and .mo files of the plugin.
+Now the cart data will be translated to the respective language in the reminder emails as well as the test emails.

 = 1.7 =
 * Merge fields like {{products.cart}}, {{customer.firstname}}, etc. will be replaced with dummy data in the test emails that are sent from the template add / edit page.
 This ensures that you get a very close approximation of the actual email that will be delivered to your customers.
 * Product image size in the abandon cart notification emails is set to a fixed height & width now.